arcetera/wmrc/README.md

 # wmrc

-A simple WM powered by wmutils, written in bash.
+A simple WM powered by wmutils, comprised of pure POSIX-compliant shell scripts.

 ## Installation